 For those who want to know more: what is stress?

 Stress can be seen or perceived as a liability for the maintenance of homeostasis or general lifestyle of an individual.
 It can either manifest as a physical or psychological phenomenon.
 Its distinct effect is noticeable on the ambience or mood of the individual.

 How exactly does stress occur?

-Once a trigger for stress is encountered, it activates certain stress regulatory circuits in the brain.
+Once a trigger for stress is encountered, it activates certain regulatory circuits in the brain.
 These circuits ensure that homeostasis in the body is maintained, there is minimal disruption and survival is maintained.
 It achieves this by activating the sympathetic nervous System(SNS) or the flight or fights response system in order to re-distribute energy stored in specific points in the body.
-Other neurons specifically located in the hypothalamic-pituitary-adrenocortical (HPA) axis are activated and they are stimulated to ensure the secretion and distribution of hormones that regulates and distributes stored energy in the body.
+Other neurons specifically located in the hypothalamic-pituitary-adrenocortical (HPA) axis are activated.
+They are stimulated to ensure the secretion and distribution of hormones that regulates and distributes stored energy in the body.